 Lovering Foods is a leading UK-based value-added supplier of ambient foods, founded in 1979.
 The majority of our trade is in seafood; however, our product range includes fruit, vegetables, coconut products (Figure 1).
-Our products are sold under many major supermarkets' own labels alongside our own brand, Kingfisher.
-In 2019, Lovering Foods underwent a structural change, whereby the company transitioned to become an Employee Ownership Trust.
-This shift enabled all employees to have a meaningful stake in the business.
+Our products are sold under many customers own labels and our own brand, Kingfisher.

-Lovering Foods head office is located in Redhill,

-Surrey, where most of our employees are located.
-However, our technical team has offices in Liverpool, UK and Seattle, USA and our sales and marketing team has an office in Birmingham, UK.
+Lovering Foods head office is located in Redhill, Surrey, where most of our employees are located.
+However, our technical team has offices in Liverpool, UK and Seattle, USA.
 We source internationally across a number of continents; including Asia, Africa, Europe, North America, and South America.
 Lovering Foods does not own or operate any processing facilities, nor does it own or operate any fishing vessels.
-Lovering Foods is passionate about taking a partnership approach with our suppliers; focussing on fostering long-term relationships, many of which span over 20 years.
+Lovering Foods is passionate about taking a partnership approach with our suppliers; focusing on fostering long-term relationships, many of which span over 20 years.